Having the correct equipment when you’re camping is critical to keeping you dry and warm.

 Footprints are usually made out of a synthetic material such as ripstop nylon or polyester, and the bottom pan is made from silnylon.
 These materials are both waterproof and durable.

-If at all possible, be sure that your rainfly is the exact size as the floor of the tent.
+If at all possible, be sure that your rainfly is the exact size of the floor of the tent.
 This will make setup easy and eliminate any unneeded weight off your pack.

 Are There Any Alternatives to Footprints?